kevzettler/kevzettler.github.com/_posts/2015-06-7-rapid_local_development_vagrant_docker_node.md

 └── customModule
 {% endhighlight %}

-So similliar to the web code.
-Vagrant will mount our customModule code at `/vagrant/customModule`
+So similliar to the web code, Vagrant will mount our customModule code at `/vagrant/customModule`

 We can then update our VagrantFile to add a new Docker Volume:
 `-v '/vagrant/engine:/dist/node_modules/engine'`